fesb-hydro/component-monitoring/README.md

 # component-monitoring

-Pseudo real-time monitoring desktop app that displays human-friendly formatted data about the boat and its components and logs them in a CSV form.
+Pseudo real-time monitoring desktop app that displays human-friendly data about the FESB Hydrocontest 2016 boat and its components and logs them in a CSV form.

 ![UI](http://i.imgur.com/eLyxvOH.png "UI")